 It might give you a certain appearance on still photos and selfies.
 But the movements and overall behavior of faces treated with Botox, will often give the impression of having had something done.
 And that will not radiate youthfulness.

 So try to see the face in its whole.
 And don’t obsess over a few wrinkles.
 There are so many more aspects and signs of aging and you really must try to see the whole picture.

 The long term side effects – How Botox can make you look older

 These are the side effects that most people don’t seem to be aware of.
 And that, sadly, not all practitioners will tell you about either.
 And even if these effects aren’t life-threatening, they sure can cause a lot of distress and anxiety.

 For everyone who is doing Botox or thinking of starting.
 This might be the most important part to read.
 No matter what you choose to do, it’s always a good idea to have all the facts.

 Can Botox cause your skin to sag?

 Yes.
-Because as explained earlier, Botox works by paralyzing the muscles and making them unable to function.
+Botox works by paralyzing the muscles and making them unable to function.
 Over time, this will make the muscles to atrophy.
 Which will cause the face to lose volume and the skin to be more flaccid.

-This long term effect, that will make a face look older, has been left out quite a lot in the discussions about Botox.
+This long-term effect.
+Which will make a face look older, has been left out quite a lot in the discussions about Botox.
 And scaringly overlooked according to this recent study.

 But some authoritative figures in the field have known this for a while.
 For example, the renowned dermatologist and author Dr. Nicholas Perricone who is a strong opponent to Botox.